tener-and-venir

 But that doesn’t mean that you should throw up your hands in frustration!
 There are tons of online resources to help you out.

-There’s an amazing Quizlet flashcard set on the conjugations of these verbs.
+There’s a great Quizlet flashcard set on the present tense conjugations of these verbs.
 You can first set the cards to Spanish and try to translate them into English.
 Then, when you feel more confident, switch the cards to English and try to remember each Spanish conjugation.

 Colloquial Expressions with Tener and Venir